MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/apply-retention-labels-automatically.md

     Don't immediately see your option?
 First select **Show all**.

-2. Follow the prompts in the wizard.
+2. Follow the prompts in the Create auto-labeling wizard.

     For information about configuring the conditions that automatically apply the retention label, see the [Configuring conditions for auto-apply retention labels](#configuring-conditions-for-auto-apply-retention-labels) section on this page.

     For information about the locations supported by retention labels, see the [Retention labels and locations](retention.md#retention-label-policies-and-locations) section.

-To edit an existing auto-apply label policy, select it, and then select **Edit policy** to start the same wizard that lets you change the policy description and any [eligible settings](#updating-retention-labels-and-their-policies) from step 2.
-Alternatively, select any of the available **Edit** options to go directly to the relevant page to make your update.
+To edit an existing label, select it, and then select the **Edit label** option to start the Edit retention wizard that lets you change the label descriptions and any [eligible settings](#updating-retention-labels-and-their-policies) from step 2.

 ### Configuring conditions for auto-apply retention labels